 Kids are an exciting part of AWE.
 Today, children’s access to nature is often far less than that of previous generations.
 Research shows today’s kids spend 90 percent of their time indoors, and 50 hours a week on electronic devices, according to the Children and Nature Network.
 AWE offers kids the chance to develop a love of nature.
 We will have an active children’s program where kids can learn the mindfulness exercises.
 We will also partner with schools where children will plant and nurture seeds for the installation.

 We are nature.
 AWE invites us to move beyond observation of the natural world to participation with it, as Coleman says.
-For the first time in history, more people live in cities than in the countryside.
 With our increasing disconnection from nature and its effects on climate change, connecting with nature is essential for humanity and the earth.

 And as more people look for ways to unplug from technology, AWE offers a dynamic possibility: to learn to connect with nature mindfully, locally, and anytime, anywhere.
 For those who already enjoy nature, AWE offers a new way to experience the gifts of the natural world with increased connection and joy.
 AWE invites participants to experience a deeper relationship to nature, to art, and to the best aspects of ourselves, which nature often inspires.
 With that awareness, suddenly the tree we pass daily becomes a miracle, and the habit of distraction becomes one of connection, joy, and commitment to caring for the natural world more deeply.